 Military Sexual Trauma Affects 1 in 3 Military Women—Here's What You Need to Know

-President Biden announced Friday that he supports a recommendation by the Independent Review Commission on Military Sexual Assault (IRC), which recently suggested that military sexual trauma cases be investigated and prosecuted outside the military chain of command.
+In July, President Biden announced that he supported a recommendation by the Independent Review Commission on Military Sexual Assault (IRC), which previously suggested that military sexual trauma cases be investigated and prosecuted outside the military chain of command.

 "Sexual assault is an abuse of power and an affront to our shared humanity.
 And sexual assault in the military is doubly damaging because it also shreds the unity and cohesion that is essential to the functioning of the US military and to our national defense," President Biden said in a statement issued by the White House.
-The announcement comes after Secretary of Defense Lloyd J. Austin III released a statement earlier this month, recommending that President Biden remove "the prosecution of sexual assaults and related crimes from the military chain of command."
+The announcement came after Secretary of Defense Lloyd J. Austin III released a statement in June, recommending that President Biden remove "the prosecution of sexual assaults and related crimes from the military chain of command."

 While this potential policy shift could help military sexual trauma survivors report their assaults more comfortably, they still face a unique set of challenges after being attacked.

 There are multiple reasons for this: Individuals serving in the military are sometimes worried that if they report their assault, they'll be retaliated against, possibly physically—or that there won't be any consequences for their attacker and, therefore, reporting their assault is pointless.
 Health spoke to policy and mental health experts to find out how many people experience MST and what their treatment options are after serving.

 What is military sexual trauma—and how common is it?